ASA Grants Program

 Through the Research Grant Scheme, funding is available to support one or more research projects each year.
 Total funding of AU$30,000 is available to support and facilitate new research that contributes to the sonography practice.

-ASA Accredited Medical Sonographer members are invited to apply for funding by completing the Expression of Interest (EOI) document in September of each year.
+ASA Accredited Medical Sonographer members are invited to apply for funding by completing the Expression of Interest (EOI) document.

 If you have further questions before the EOI goes live you can email firstname.lastname@example.org.

 Assema Lalzad (Host organisation: Monash University) - Bioeffects of Doppler ultrasound on the newborn brain: A pilot study to investigate structural effects in an in vivo rat model

 Bernadette Dellar (Host organisation: Absolute Ultrasound Services) - Is transpubic sonography a reliable assessment of functional voiding in asymptomatic females?

 Kristie Sweeney, Prof. Karen Ginn, Assoc.
 Prof. Martin Mackey, Dr Jillian Clarke, Dr Jacqueline Spurway (Host organisation: Western NSW LHD Medical Imaging)

 Online ergonomics training, with and without individual feedback on adherence, effective in reducing musculoskeletal upper limb pain and work performance in sonographers